-This section describes macOS-specific aspects of building Connector/C++ applications.
+This section describes aspects of building Connector/C++ applications that are specific to macOS.
 For general application-building information, see Section 5.1, “Building Connector/C++ Applications: General Considerations”.

 The binary distribution of Connector/C++ for macOS is compiled using the macOS native clang compiler.
 For that reason, an application that uses Connector/C++ should be built with the same clang compiler.